 Geologic features in the study area would affect the engineering design for all B-P Build Alternatives and design options.
 The geologic factors expected to present the greatest challenges to construction are unstable soils, soil settlement, soil erosion, difficult excavation, potential exposure to hazardous gas and hazardous minerals, and abandoned mines.
 With mitigation, none of the geologic or soil conditions would preclude completing the project.
-Implementation of the B-P Build Alternatives or design options would not result in the loss of availability of a locally important mineral resource recovery site and impacts would be less than significant under CEQA.
+Implementation of the B-P Build Alternatives or design options would not prevent any mineral extraction opportunities.

 Potential direct impacts on paleontological resources include destruction or damage by breakage and crushing, typically in construction-related activities, and the loss of information associated with these resources.
 In areas containing paleontologically sensitive geologic units, construction of any of the B-P Build Alternatives or design options could affect an unknown quantity of surface and subsurface fossils.
 Project IAMFs requiring construction monitoring by a qualified paleontologist and procedures for identification, collection, and preservation (should fossils be uncovered during construction activities) would assist in avoiding or minimizing these impacts.